nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 *	`-A` – specifies the primers and orientations expected on the reverse reads (when primers are linked as noted above)
 *	`-o` – specifies file path/name of forward, primer-trimmed reads
 *	`-p` – specifies file path/name of reverse, primer-trimmed reads
-*	`sample1_R1_raw.fastq.gz` – this and following “R2” version are positional arguments specifying the forward and reverse reads, respectively, for input
+*	`sample1_R1_raw.fastq.gz` – this and following “R2” file are positional arguments specifying the forward and reverse reads, respectively, for input
 *	`--discard-untrimmed` – this filters out those reads where the primers were not found as expected

 **Input Data:**